Migrating to the Celadon Cedar-14 Stack

 Table of Contents

-The Cedar-14 stack is the latest version of the Heroku Cedar stack.
+The Cedar-14 stack is the most current stack available on Heroku.
 It features updated system dependencies and runs on a recent version of Ubuntu Linux.

-This article covers how to upgrade from Cedar to Cedar-14.
+This article covers how to upgrade from Cedar-10 to Cedar-14.
 If you are looking to upgrade from Bamboo to Cedar-14, please refer to Migrating to the Celadon Cedar-14 Stack from Bamboo article.

 Create Cedar-14 app

 Before upgrading an existing application to Cedar-14, you should test the upgrade on a Cedar-14 staging app that is not getting production traffic.
 You can create a staging app to use for testing, let’s call the git remote

 $ heroku create --remote heroku-cedar-14 --stack cedar-14 <your cedar-14 app name> Creating your-cedar-14-app... done, stack is cedar-14 http://your-cedar-14-app.herokuapp.com/ | email@example.com:my-app.git Git remote heroku-cedar-14 added

 heroku config:set) to the app that’s required for your code to run.

 Deploying to the new Cedar-14 staging app will not affect your currently running app on Cedar.
 It will merely stage the source code in a separate app and provide the opportunity to verify functionality.

 $ git push heroku-cedar-14 master Counting objects: 67, done. ... -----> Ruby app detected -----> Compiling Ruby/Rack ...